 GSR 960 and 962 and safety courses are mandatory for all new graduate students, and must be completed during the FIRST term of your graduate program.
 These are short on-line courses, and you will need to register for these via PAWS.
 These are non-credit courses, but they are a requirement of CGPS and this department.
-Information can be found at http://www.usask.ca/cgsr/for students/gsrclasses.php
+Information can be found at https:// cgps.usask.ca/policy-and-procedure/Academics/Coursework.php#51COURSESELECTION